 Lowry Ranch (pictured right) is a 26,500-acre property of which 80 percent of the land is designated into the Stewardship Trust.
 The property is leased for grazing, recreation, solar energy, and mineral extraction.
 Those leases have cumulatively generated $155 million.
 The lessees comply with strict stewardship stipulations that protect the property's natural values.

 We send a questionnaire to agriculture and recreation lessees who hold leases on Stewardship Trust parcels each year.
-Please take the survey if you lease Stewardship Trust land.
-It was due May 8, 2020, but we are still accepting submissions.
+Please take the questionnaire regarding calendar year 2020 if you lease Stewardship Trust land.
+It is due March 19, 2021.

-- The Usage and Stewardship Questionnaire is a new annual questionnaire sent to lessees on Stewardship Trust properties.
+- The Usage and Stewardship Questionnaire is an annual questionnaire sent to lessees on Stewardship Trust properties.